buetow/japi/README.txt

         password but Base64 encoded.
 The default value is "~/.japipass".

         If the file is not present, Japi will prompt for the password.

+    --unassigned
+        By default the output lists assigned and unassigned issues.
+Use this switch to only list unassigned issues.

     --jira_apiversion STRING
         Specifies the Jira API version to use.
 The default value is